tendermint/tendermint/spec/abci/apps.md

 ### DeliverTx

+DeliverTx is the workhorse of the blockchain.
+Tendermint sends the DeliverTx requests asynchronously but in order, and relies on the underlying socket protocol (ie. TCP) to ensure they are received by the app in order.
+They have already been ordered in the global consensus by the Tendermint protocol.

 If DeliverTx returns `Code != 0`, the transaction will be considered invalid, though it is still included in the block.

+DeliverTx returns a `abci.Result`, which includes a Code, Data, and Log.

 `Data` contains the result of the CheckTx transaction execution, if any.
 It is semantically meaningless to Tendermint.